aaronrs2002/2023-jwt-login-framework/README.md

 Tie any SQL db to this app by configuring: host, user , database , password, port.

 New features:
-- Added multi theme selection, thanks to themeswatch
+- Added multi theme selection, thanks to bootswatch
 - Added gitignore file
 - Upgraded from bootstrap 4 to 5
 - Swapped uuid() logout from client to server side